MysteriousBits/PhotoScale/README.md

-#PhotoScale
+# PhotoScale
 ### A simple Image cropping, resizing and mainly an image compression tool

 ### Intro:

 PhotoScale is a very simple gui based application built with python.
 It can help you to quickly crop your image, change resolution of your image and compress your image.
 It can reduce file size remarkably keeping image quality.
-It uses Python Imaging Library(PIL) to do that.
+Moreover it can convert one image to another image format.It uses Python Imaging Library(PIL) to do that.
 It also has a simple graphical user interface built with python tkinter.

 [Actually tried to have some fun with pillow and so tried to mix it with a gui using my noob coding:)]